golang/proposal/design/56345-structured-logging.md

 func (l *Logger) LogDepth(calldepth int, level Level, msg string, args ...any)
     LogDepth is like Logger.Log, but accepts a call depth to adjust the file and line number in the log record.
-0 refers to the caller of LogDepth;
+1 refers to the caller of LogDepth;
-    1 refers to the caller's caller; and so on.
+    2 refers to the caller's caller; and so on.

 func (l *Logger) Warn(msg string, args ...any)
-    Warn logs at WarnLevel.
+    Warn logs at LevelWarn.

 func (l *Logger) With(args ...any) *Logger
     With returns a new Logger that includes the given arguments, converted to Attrs as in Logger.Log.
 The Attrs will be added to each output from the Logger.
+The new Logger shares the old Logger's context.

     The new Logger's handler is the result of calling WithAttrs on the receiver's handler.

 func (l *Logger) WithContext(ctx context.Context) *Logger
     WithContext returns a new Logger with the same handler as the receiver and the given context.
+It uses the same handler as the original.

 func (l *Logger) WithGroup(name string) *Logger
     WithGroup returns a new Logger that starts a group.
 The keys of all attributes added to the Logger will be qualified by the given name.
+The new Logger shares the old Logger's context.

+    The new Logger's handler is the result of calling WithGroup on the receiver's handler.

 type Record struct {
 	// The time at which the output method (Log, Info, etc.) was called.